mlz-ictrl/nicos/doc/source/protocols/daemon.rst

    A request is now being processed.

+   :arg: The request as a dictionary, as for ``request``.

+.. daemonevt:: done

+   A request is done processing.

-   :arg: The request as a dictionary, see above.
+   :arg: The request as a dictionary, as for ``request``, but with an additional
+      key:

+      - ``'success'`` - a boolean, true if the request executed without an exception (or emergency stop) raised

 .. daemonevt:: updated